ninjapenguin/MooFlick/README.md

 Basic widget to display images from the Flickr JSON feed.
 Grabs a defineable number of the latest images, resizes and displays on page with visual effect.
 Styles and rotates images to look like small polaroid previews (optional)

+More's Request.JSONP used to fetch external images after page load so image loading has no effect on page load time

 See included demo for detailed usage instructions

 ![Screenshot](http://github.com/ninjapenguin/MooFlick/raw/master/Images/mf.png)